Tiddim Road: Allied defense and withdrawal

 Tiddim Road saw bitter fighting as British and Indian forces tried to slow the Japanese invasion.
-The 17th Indian Infantry Division was able to make a fighting withdrawal, pulling back along Tiddim Road toward Imphal, while trying to slow the enemy's advance.
+The 17th Indian Infantry Division was able to make a fighting withdrawal, pulling back along Tiddim Road toward Imphal, while trying to slow the Japanese advance.
 Fighting at Bishnupur, Potsangbam and Nambol all occurred in this sector.

 Film and photographic documentation

-Several films and photographic records from the war - held at the Imperial War Museums - document operations along the Tiddim road including:
+Several films and photographic records from the war - held at the Imperial War Museums - document operations along the Tiddim Road including: